UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 ### Hammock

+Hammock is a tool for peptide sequence clustering.
+It is able to cluster extremely large amounts of short peptide sequences into groups sharing sequence motifs.
+Typical Hammock applications are NGS-based experiments using large combinatorial peptide libraries, e.g. Phage display.

 Hammock has to be installed in your own space to function, so we provide a hammock module that contains the main dependencies and creates a quick-install alias: